locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 ## Exploratory data analysis
-While exploratory analysis can start from a fortuitous finding, it can also start from general curiosity, a specific hypothesis, or the belief that no one has looked at this before, so there must me insights to be found.
+While exploratory analysis can start from a fortuitous finding, it can also start from general curiosity, a specific hypothesis, or the belief that no one has looked at this before, so there must be insights to be found.
 Exploratory data analysis is an important part of the "basic research" function of an Analytics or Data Science team.

 Unfortunately, it is very hard to write "user stories" or "acceptance criteria" for this sort of work because ... the whole point is that you are not sure what you are going to find, and it requires a researcher's intuition to know when the story is "done" (because there are always more hypotheses you *could* look into, but often those marginal investigations are not valuable).